delsehi/glagowl/readme.md

-# Glagolitic Keyboard and Converter
+# GlagOwl

-A simple web app for writing latin characters and converting them to glagolitic unicode characters.
+A simple web app for writing Latin characters and converting them to Glagolitic Unicode characters.